3.0” w X 6.25” w

 a) Nampeyo formed and painted the pot, but did so quickly (and thus casually) to fill a Harvey order that would be sold to buyers who simply wanted a “real” Nampeyo pot, regardless of the fineness of design.
 By 1908 Herman Schweizer was buying “two or three dozen” Nampeyo pots at a time, but had become critical of the quality (Kramer, 1996:103-104).

 c) The pot was formed and painted by a daughter who was young and not particularly skilled.
-“It is common for Hopi Girls to learn the art of molding clay into pottery when they are 12 to 15 years of age” (Ashton, 1976:30).
-As part of the order, a Harvey employee would have just assumed the pot was by Nampeyo and put on the label.
+“It is common for Hopi girls to learn the art of molding clay into pottery when they are 12 to 15 years of age” (Ashton, 1976:30).
+As part of a lot, a Harvey employee would have just assumed the pot was by Nampeyo and put on the label.

-–Red clay pots with designs outlined in white kaolin were for a period of time hallmarks of Annie’s work.
+–Red clay pots with designs outlined in white kaolin were for a period of time hallmarks of Annie’s work (cf 2018-02).
 Perhaps she made and painted pot 2010-20.
 However, Annie was born in 1884 and was 21 when the “Made by Nampeyo” labels were first printed in 1905.
 By then she was an experienced potter capable of producing pots whose form and painting far exceed pot 2010-20.
-On the other hand, we know that pot 1999-13 in this collection was made by Annie and sold to the Harvey Company and it is not particularly well-formed or painted either, though still much finer than 2010-20.

 –Nellie was born in 1894 and was 10 or 11 in 1905 when she moved with her family to Hopi House at the Grand Canyon for three months, the same year the Harvey “Made by Nampeyo” labels were first printed.
 A very kind person, she was never a particularly gifted potter or painter.
 Perhaps this is an example of her early work.
 At the Grand Canyon, she was far from her playmates at Hano and perhaps bored.
-It’s totally speculative (based on assumptions and no evidence), but it is not hard to imagine that while her mother was employed making pottery at Hopi House, young daughter Nellie also tried her hand a pot making.
+It’s speculative but not hard to imagine that while her mother was employed making pottery at Hopi House, young daughter Nellie also tried her hand at pot making.
 That was the normal way daughters of her age learn how to pot.
 Bowl 2010-20 may be an early attempt by a young Nellie to form and paint pottery, borrowing her Mother’s design and applying it with a child’s hand.
 It is not hard to imagine a Harvey employee slapping a “Made by Nampeyo” label on anything the family produced, even if made by a child.

 –Youngest daughter Fannie (born in 1900 or 1905) was too young to have made this pot when Harvey introduced the “Nampeyo” label in 1905.
 On the other hand, she was around 15 years old when Harvey stopped using the Nampeyo labels (about 1920), so Fannie remains a possibility as maker of 2010-20.
 However, the collection does contain a pot (2009-14) that is probably an example of Fannie’s early painting and that painting is much finer than on pot 2010-20.